differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 categories: [Tools, Synthetic Data]
 ---

-Differentially private synthetic data is an open research problem that is of great importance to the privacy community, and has received increased attention in recent years.
-In 2018, the National Institute of Standards and Technology (NIST) organized the [Differential Privacy Synthetic Data Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2018-differential-privacy-synthetic){:target="_blank"}, a three round competition with $150,000 in prizes where participants were challenged with developing novel and practical mechanisms for synthetic data generation.
-In 2020, NIST organized the followup [Temporal Map Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential){:target="_blank"}, which was similar in spirit to the original competition with new technical challenges to overcome.
-While the details of these competitions are out of scope for this blog post, we will talk about the basic approach employed by the best-performing mechanisms in both competitions.
-These mechanisms, along with many others in the literature, follow the so-called **select-measure-generate** paradigm.

-# The Select-Measure-Generate Paradigm

 ![](/images/select-measure-reconstruct.png)

+In the last blog post, we covered the potential pitfalls of synthetic data without formal privacy guarantees, and motivated the need for differentially private synthetic data mechanisms.
+Many mechanisms for this problem follow the so-called **select-measure-generate** paradigm.
 The three steps underlying the select-measure-generate paradigm are illustrated in the figure above, and explained below.

 1. **Select** a collection of queries (typically low-dimensional marginals) to measure, either manually by a domain expert, or automatically by an algorithm.
 2. **Measure** the selected queries using a noise-addition mechanism (e.g., Laplace/Gaussian).